 01 of 16

-Materials to Use for Features
+Materials to Use for Facial Features

 The basic scarecrow design hearkens back to pre-industrial agricultural communities in which there was a need literally to "scare crows" away from a garden using simple methods.
 They hatched the idea of setting up figures in garden plots that at least vaguely resembled human beings.
 The reasoning was that, if crows thought they spotted a human being in a vegetable patch, they'd stay away out of fear.